alexismiller1/cch-files-preview/docs/layout-picker-analysis.md

 ### Atom 4: Gallery UI

 **Logical component.** A visual grid of layout cards that designers can browse.
+Clicking a card opens a full-screen detail dialog (Atom 10).

 **Independence.** Depends on the registry (Atom 2) for data.
 Does not depend on clipboard or routing logic.